A case study of the AllThingsCruise eNewsletter statistics reveals the following:

 River 2: revenue increased: 19.4%

-The on average, revenue for river cruise lines that did not send mailings
+The on average, revenue for River cruise lines that did not send mailings decreased by 23.4%

 In summary. consistent communications with our cruise audience increases sales.

-Note: revenue totals do not include 2 additional channels which our subscribers tell us they use.
+Note: revenue totals do not include 2 additional channels that our subscribers tell us they use.